Teretonga Park, 26 Jan 1975

 - Elfin MR5 (Baron Robertson): New to Max Stewart in time for the start of the 1972 Tasman series.
 Also raced by Stewart in the 1972 Australian Gold Star.
 Entered by Stewart for John Leffler in a few raced in October/November 1973.
 Then sold to Baron Robertson and raced in the Tasman series in 1974 and 1975, and in the New Zealand and Australian Internationals in 1976.
 History then unknown until bought from David Davidson (Melbourne) by Gavin Sala.
 By 1994, this car was with Adrian Tweedle (Victoria).
 Subsequent history again unknown, but reported to be with Max Pearson by 2012.

 - Chevron B20 [72-9] (Steve Millen): New to John S Green in Formula B specification but there is no evidence of this car being delivered before the end of 1972.
 Green ran it in the Gap Hill Climb in January 1973, but only circuit raced it once, in the Singapore Grand Prix in April 1973.
 Green died in early 1974, and the Chevron was sold to David Schollum for Steve Millen in South-East Asian races that year.
 Then shipped to New Zealand and fitted with a 1980cc Cosworth FVC engine for the 1975 Tasman series.
 Used by Millen in 1600cc form at Batu Tiga and Macau later in 1975.
 Sold to Ian Grey in 1976 and raced with a Cosworth BDM at Macau in 1976 and 1977.
-Later sold to Dick Ward (Perth, Australia), and then to Harry Hickling (ACT, Australia).
+Later sold to Dick Ward (Perth, Australia) and George Stacey about the end of 1979, and then to Harry Hickling (ACT, Australia).
 Sold to David Innes late 2014.

 - Lola T330 [HU8] (Ken Smith): To Haas/Hall and developed by Jim Hall with revised bodywork, radiators and rear wing for Brian Redman in the 1973 US series.
 Then to Rogers Racing for Larry Harley in the 1974 US series.
 To Ken Smith (New Zealand) for the 1974/75 season, the New Zealand and Australian Internationals 1976.
 To Chris Milton (South Australia) and raced in Australia from Sep 1977 to Sep 1978.
 To John Blanden 1978, and driven for him by Rob Butcher from 1979 to 1982.
 To Bib Stillwell 1988 for Australian historic racing.
 To Noel Robson (Melbourne, Australia) 1993, and raced in Australian historic racing for many years.
 More information about Lola T330 HU8